-"For all you know, a kidnap child might have come from the most respected clan.
+“For all you know, a kidnap child might have been taken from the most respected clan.
 Sometimes you can see it on their face.
-And all because they were kidnapped, their lives are ruined.
-It's not their fault!"
+But because they were kidnapped, their lives are ruined.
+It’s not their fault!”

 As for marrying a clanless of kidnap origin?
-Forget it!
-That's the most impossible option of all!
+That’s the most impossible of all!

-We re-visited much of the clan discussions on the drive back to Muscat.
-But the day had been a good one, and the girls' mood lifted again.
-And that was when I learned about one of the most important personalities in Omani society: the match-maker.
+We re-visited the clan discussions on the drive back.
+But the day had been a good one, and the girls’ mood lifted again.
+So they told me about one of the most important personalities in Omani society: the match-maker.

 Unlike some Asian versions of this persona, in Oman the match-maker is a voluntary, informal role.
 A match-maker (regrettably, I’ve forgotten the Omani word) becomes recognised as such by merit, i.e. she simply knows the most people in the community sufficiently well, to consistently match eligible men and women to their mutual satisfaction.

-Since it is a socially valued role, but an informal one, it can emerge in any community.
-So, Chian and I found to our amusement, that there was a match-maker within the corporate community of the oil company the three of them worked for!
+Since it is a socially valued yet informal role, it can emerge in any community.
+So, to our amusement, we learned that there was a match-maker within the corporate community of the oil company the three of them worked for!

 Gender Differences in Oman’s New Middle Class

 After dropping off the girls, Chian asked what I wanted for dinner.
-She had just hosted another friend before me, and Omani food is often the fan favourite cuisine, but she was getting tired of it.
-Since I wasn't a fussy eater, we ended up at one of Chian's favourite hangouts in Muscat, a little Mexican cafe.
+Omani food is often the fan favourite.
+But she had just hosted another friend before me, so she wanted something different.
+I wasn’t a fussy eater, so we ended up at one of Chian’s favourite hangouts in Muscat, a little Mexican cafe.

-We were of an age in our careers where we were no longer just learning, but teaching or mentoring.
-Kay and Em were among Chian's favourite mentees.
-They were decent enough engineers, she confided to me.
+We were of an age in our careers where we were teaching or mentoring.
+Kay and Em were among Chian’s favourite mentees.
+They were decent enough engineers, she confided.
 Moreover, they were motivated to get better.
 I nodded in understanding.
-Really, these are the only two things that matter, for me to even consider to teach someone.
+Really, this is the only thing that matters for me to even consider teaching someone.